gene-git/dual-root/README.rst

 this is too complex for a bash script; though I am sure there are folks more skilled than me that could make a bash version.

-I think it wouldn't be a bad idea to have a version of dual-boot-tool written in C++ or C. But the python works, and who doesn't have python installed these days!
+I think it might be a good idea to have a version of dual-boot-tool written in C++ or C. As of now, the python works, and besides, who doesn't have python installed these days!

 The *bind-mount-efi.service* uses */usr/bin/dual-root-tool* do all the real work.